 We get the grant from the government for children who are in one of these categories:

-Mr. Rowell is the member of staff in school who oversees the way in which we use this money.
-If you have any questions about this, please email him email@example.com
+Miss.
+Hood is the member of staff in school who oversees the way in which we use this money.
+If you have any questions about this, please email her email@example.com

 If you think you may be entitled to free school meals, please contact your local authority.

-Please complete the form and return this form to Thomas Rowell via email email@example.com, by post, or just drop it into school.
+If you would like to access support, please contact Miss.
+Hood firstname.lastname@example.org or drop into school.
 In order to request support, your child must be eligible for the Pupil Premium.